 Children's parties - geocaching - orienteering - permits - volunteering

 Whether it is to celebrate a birthday or just a special occasion, you can have a wild time at Hamsterley!
-Choose from Wild Bushmen (bushcrafts), Wildlife Antics (a series of wildlife and nature games) or Nature Detectives (exploring and finding the hidden forest wildlife).
-Two hours of action followed by your party food.
-We can also arrange food (catering price on request) and the use of an indoor space if required (hire rate £35).
-Activity cost is £65 for a party of 8-15 children.
+Choose from bushcraft activities or environmental games in the forest with one of our two approved providers - Wild North Discovery and OASES.
+Party food (catering price on request) and the use of an indoor space (hire rate £35) can be arranged if required.

 Orienteering is a sport where competitors navigate their way between control points marked on a specially drawn map.
 In other words, map reading for the adventurous!
 There is one orienteering permanent course in the forest which has been specially designed so participants with a wide range of abilities can tackle it.
 Anybody can have a go – just pick up a map from Hamsterley Tearoom and set off on an adventure!

 Hamsterley Forest is a working forest and welcomes those members of the public who wish to visit for recreational purposes.
 Those who wish to use the forest estate for a specific purpose will require a permit.

 The Forestry Commission issues permits for many different reasons including survey work, events such as rallies, firewood permits and those users requiring vehicle access.
 If you wish to acquire a permit, are unsure whether your proposed activity requires a permit or for further information about the permit system please contact Laura Turtle or telephone 01388 488312.

 If you want to get some fresh air and make a difference in your local forest, the Forestry Commission and partner organisations offer a number of opportunities to lend a hand with a variety of projects and events.